regclient/regclient/README.md

-# regcli
+# regclient

+Client interface for the registry API.
-Command line interface to Docker registries.
+This includes `regctl` for a command line interface to manage registries.